Partners for Green Places

 |Participate in program education phase||Begins January 2021|

-There will be three public educational sessions for community nonprofits that explain the new Partners for Green Places program.
+There will be two public educational sessions for community nonprofits that explain the new Partners for Green Places program.
 Nonprofits with an environmental or human services mission are highly encouraged to attend these informational workshops.
 At these sessions you will learn about the program and how it works, why it’s important to make your facilities more efficient, and how you can use the savings to further your organization’s mission.
 In addition, you’ll learn how to apply for the grant funding and details about the application.
 This is also an opportunity to hear from pilot nonprofits that have already started their energy audits and improvements, program partners, and our foundation funders.

 Upcoming Educational Sessions

 |July 25 (Thursday), 3-4:30 p.m.||

 Historic Spanish Point

 Nonprofits must complete an eligibility survey and application to be considered for the Partners for Green Places program.
 (NOTE: The application period for 2019 has closed).
 You will be directed to the application if you complete the eligibility survey and are an eligible organization.
 Applications will be reviewed by a committee and selected nonprofits for the program will be notified in September/October 2019, per the key milestone table that follows: